 Born and raised in Ghana, Maame moved to Kingston in 2017 to attend graduate school at Queen’s University.
 She is a parishioner at Joseph’s Parish, serving as a lector.
 Maame is stepping out to share her God-given ministry gifts (which she is still discovering) with the church.
 Her heartfelt prayer is to see each person in the church become aware and embrace their identity as a child of God together with the “perks” that come with it.

 Cynthia has a desire for people to encounter the person of Jesus who redeems, restores, and recreates hearts and lives.
 Cynthia loves worshipping God through music.
 She and her husband Michael attend St. Paul the Apostle Parish where they are lectors and retired music leaders.
 Cynthia is working on her Master of Theology degree from the Augustine Institute, and she has a thirst for encountering the Lord in his Word.
-She is retiring from her work as a care coordinator in home care effective 1 January 2021 to embark on the new adventure Jesus has for her and Michael.
+She retired from her work as a care coordinator in home care effective 1 January 2023 to embark on the new adventure Jesus has for her and Michael.
 They have three children; two sons and a daughter in their 20’s.
 Cynthia enjoys the outdoors, particularly winter activities, meeting new people, travelling and a good cup of coffee.

 Mary has been married to Dave Tudin for 50+ years.
 They have 2 children and 3 lovely granddaughters.
 They are truly part of the local limestone as they have made Kingston their home since 1974.
 At the heart of the matter, like a great spider’s web with Jesus at the center, Mary loves to reach out to people and connect them to each other and to their Saviour.
 Like a spider which often replaces its web daily, she knows that God, the Master Designer, renews His graces to us each morning.
 Her prayer is to discover her gifts so that she can use them for the good of the Church.
 With the assurance that God’s gifts are received to be given away, she delights to share gems of truth with others and see them appropriate these golden nuggets for themselves; so that they can demonstrate the supernatural love and power of God in their sphere of influence.